Sentences of Salem twins reduced in 1993 murder of couple - KTVZ

 Sentences of Salem twins reduced in 1993 murder of couple

 SALEM, Ore.
-(AP) — A judge has significantly reduced the sentences of Salem twin brothers who were convicted of murdering an elderly couple in 1993, leaving them to serve approximately six more years instead of a lifetime.
-The Statesman Journal reports Marion County Circuit Court Judge Lindsay Partridge sentenced Laycelle and Lydell White on Monday to 40 years in prison with lifetime post-prison supervision, based on an agreement between the state and the Whites’ attorneys.
-The twins have served 26 years of the sentence.
-The brothers killed Grace and Richard Remy in their Salem home, not far from where the twins reportedly lived with their mother and brother.
+(AP) — A judge has significantly reduced the sentences of twin brothers who were convicted of murdering an elderly Salem couple in 1993, leaving them to serve about six more years, instead of a lifetime.

+Marion County Circuit Court Judge Lindsay Partridge sentenced Laycelle and Lydell White on Monday to 40 years in prison with lifetime post-prison supervision, The Statesman Journal reported.
+The sentence was based on an agreement between the state and the Whites’ attorneys.

+The charges against the 43-year-old men, who have served 26 years, were reduced to second-degree murder.

 Comments